BBLO Tycoon

 Fixed overheads $10,000/mo (wages, rent, agency, software) + real scaling costs per bottle sold โ€” Retail: 3PL $3.81, storage $0.03, post subsidy $0.51, banking $0.98 (= $5.33/btl).
 Shops & distributors: 3PL $0.70, storage $0.03, shipping we pay $1.31, banking $0.01 (= $2.05/btl).

 Calibrated to last year's real sales mix at ~$2k/mo Google ads.
 With no ads, income falls to ~$6k/mo.
 You start with a full year of stock already paid for, your starting cash, nothing on the water, ads OFF, and 80% of trade via distributors (who pay 2 months after sale).
 Pre-rebrand the business loses money โ€” the rebrand is what makes it profitable.
-Five years on the clock.
+Ten years on the clock.
 Tune the levers and run your first month.

 AI Strategy Tester ๐Ÿค–

-The AI plays the exact same game engine you do โ€” headlessly, with no clicking โ€” thousands of times to find what maximises business valuation after 60 months.
+The AI plays the exact same game engine you do โ€” headlessly, with no clicking โ€” thousands of times to find what gets the business to a winning exit โ€” an ASX float or a trade sale โ€” across 120 months.
 Results use seeded randomness so they're repeatable, but will shift as you change sim counts because each game rolls different market luck.

 Pick a run size.
 100 and 1,000 are quick; 10,000 takes a few seconds and runs in batches so the page stays responsive.